[This topic was inspired by a discussion with some female friends.

 Back then, women were still mostly looked down upon as lowly support workers and few held positions of authority.
 The ones who did had to work twice as hard to get half as far as the men in similar positions.

 Then, their ultimate reward was to be labelled a BITCH.
-This was meant to be derogatory, but in reality, it indicated these women had the balls and forthright attitude to make it in a “man’s world”.
+This was meant to be derogatory, but in reality, it showed these women had the balls and forthright attitude to make it in a “man’s world”.
 Call me bitch and I say:

-“Thank You.
+“Thank You!
 That’s Ms. Bitch, to you!”

-Many women, especially feminists hate it when men call them babes, foxes, eye candy etc., and get angry over catcalls and wolf whistles.
+Many women, especially feminists, hate it when men call them babes, foxes, eye candy etc., and get angry over catcalls and wolf whistles.
 (Especially now, in the era of #MeToo!)
 The reasoning, of course, is that this is vacuous and has nothing to do with accomplishments or intelligence.

 They find it insulting and/or degrading.
 It certainly can be if the comments are vulgar, but I must confess….

-This used to happen to me regularly and it always gave me a little ego boost!
-Now that I’m on the downhill slide, nobody looks or comments anymore and I miss it.
+This used to happen to me regularly, and it always gave me a little ego boost!
+Now that I’m on the downhill slide, nobody looks or comments anymore and I miss it. 😆

 A grey-haired, overweight matron isn’t going to attract those guys on the construction crew.
 Too many lovely young things walking around!
 Sigh…..